satvikjadhav/LearnStack/Druid/design/druid_architechture/coordinator/coordinator.md

 ## Cleaning Up Overshadowed Segments

 - **Process Overview**:
-  - During each run, the Coordinator compares the database's used segments with those currently served by Historical nodes.
+  - On each run, the Coordinator compares the set of used segments in the database with the segments served by some Historical nodes in the cluster.

 - **Actions Taken**:
   - Sends requests to Historical nodes to unload:
     - Unused segments
-    - Segments removed from the database
+    - Segments that are removed from the database

 - **Overshadowed Segments**:
   - Segments are marked as unused if their versions are outdated and have been replaced by newer segments.